MBSR Professional Training in BC

 This training will combine elements of a clinical training workshop and a meditation retreat.
 You can expect to spend some periods in silence and others in active discussion and interaction.
 The course will follow a concentrated schedule, starting at 7:30 am and ending at 8:30 pm each day.
 Registrants will not be provided with a detailed agenda beforehand; instead the schedule and time breakdown will be addressed at the opening session of the retreat.

 - 7 pm on Saturday, June 23, 2018 until 11 am on Friday, June 29, 2018

 - programming from 7:30 am – 8:30 pm, Sunday – Thursday

 Who Should Attend

 This 6-day teacher training intensive is primarily intended for social service workers and other professionals wishing to teach MBSR.
-Prerequisites for the intensive training include participation in an 8-week MBSR program, formal mindfulness training equivalent to Mindfulness Core Concepts, and a regular mindfulness meditation practice.
+Prerequisites for the intensive training include participation in an 8-week MBSR program, formal mindfulness training equivalent to Mindfulness Core Concepts or MBCT Basics, and a regular mindfulness meditation practice.
 See the MBSR Facilitation Certificate description & prerequisites for details.